• Skip to primary navigation

 Collage of steps for baking sweet potato pie for dogs.

-Sweet potato pie stored in the refrigerator will last up to 4 days.
+Store the pies in an airtight container in the refrigerator for up to 4 days.

 Can people eat this sweet potato pie?